plasticityai/coldbrew/README.md

 Note: This only works if the variable is in the scope of `window` (browser), `self` (worker), or `global` (Node.js).

+Note: If the variable is a `Promise`, it is automatically resolved to the value (requires running in asynchronous mode).

 #### Run Python Function in JavaScript
 You can run a function from Python in JavaScript like so:
 ```javascript